lanjiangboston/GiniClust/README.md

 Publication is under review.

-The source code is released under an open source license compliant with OSI (http://opensource.org/licenses).
+The source code is released under the MIT license (https://opensource.org/licenses/MIT).